yigittekinalp/Social-Networking-Application/README.md

 As in the step 1 and 2, all of the operations must be clearly shown on the client and server GUIs.

-For programming rules and submission specifications, please read the corresponding sections at the end of this document.